aws-samples/amazon-transcribe-streaming-live-closed-captions/README.md

 ### Running

 There is a bash script `start.sh` to start up all the components.
 The 4 parameters are:
-1. `-i input_url`, input/source stream url
+1. `-i input_url`, input/source 1 stream url
+2. `-b input_url`, input/source 2 stream url (may be same as input 1, or different)
-2. `-d destination_url`, the output/destination stream url
+3. `-d destination_url`, the output/destination stream url
-3. `-f format`, the output/destination format.
+4. `-f format`, the output/destination format.
 If RTMP, then use flv
-4. `-d delay`, the delay to add to the video to sync up the subtitles
+5. `-d delay`, the delay to add to the video to sync up the subtitles

 `chmod +x start.sh`
-`./start.sh -i rtmps://input-url/live/1234 -o rtmps://output-url/live/1234 -f flv -d 1.5`
+`./start.sh -i rtmps://input-url/live/1234 -b rtmps://input-url/live/1234 -o rtmps://output-url/live/1234 -f flv -d 1.5`